A Stimulating Way to Induce Healing

-Radial ShockWave Therapy ( RSWT ) has been around since the mid 1980s in Europe, but it was not common here until the last decade likely due to the exorbitant costs of the technology.
+Radial ShockWave Therapy ( RSWT ) originated in the mid 1980s in Europe, but it was not common in the U.S. until the last decade.
 Shockwaves were developed in a medical environment originally to treat kidney stones.

-A shockwave is a physically generated sound wave that occurs when an object reaches the speed of sound.
+A shockWave is a physically generated sound wave that occurs when an object reaches the speed of sound.
 These shockwaves can occur in nature such as when a jet plane flies overhead or after lightning strikes.
-Radial Shockwave technology is acheived with a compressor and applicator to generate the shockwave, high energy percussion, and transmit the sound wave using water soluble gel into scarred and/or calcified soft tissue.
+Radial ShockWave technology is achieved with a compressor and applicator to generate the shockwave, high energy percussion, and transmit the sound wave using water soluble gel into scarred and/or calcified soft tissue.

 The healing process is increased by creating a stimulus or irritation to the tissue.
-The shock waves irritation create new vessel blood formation or “neovascularization” to the damaged area.
+The irritation from the shock waves creates new vessel blood formation or “neovascularization” to the damaged area.
 This influences an increase in blood circulation and metabolism, where damaged tissue will regenerate and heal.

-Radial Shockwave is a well-researched, and effective treatment for chronic conditions and have been otherwise resistant to common therapies.
+Radial ShockWave is a well-researched and effective treatment for chronic conditions and has been otherwise resistant to common therapies.

 Issues such as:

-1st Locate Treatment Area – The area to be treated is located using palpation in order to deliver the therapy precisely
+The area to be treated is located using palpation to deliver the therapy precisely.

-2nd Apply Gel to Treatment Area – Sufficient amount of gel is applied to the area located in step 1.
-Use of gel is necessary to transfer the acoustic waves efficiently and smoothly
+Sufficient amount of gel is applied to the area located in step 1.
+Use of gel is necessary to transfer the acoustic waves efficiently and smoothly.

-3rd Initiate Treatment – The Shockwave applicator is slightly pushed against the area to be treated and the start button is pressed.
+The ShockWave applicator is slightly pushed against the area to be treated and the start button is pressed.